mpilosov/home/content/about.md

 share: false
 ---

-# Michael Pilosov, PhD
+I am a Third Generation Artist, Machine Learning Architect, and Scientific Software Engineer.

-Third Generation Artist **x** Machine Learning Architect **x** Software Engineer
+# I am Michael Pilosov, PhD

 ![portrait](./profile.jpg)

-My goal is to cultivate a network of people who are working together to solve interesting and important problems.
+I enable people to answer their toughest questions by using mathematics to quanitfy and reduce uncertainty.

 ## write code for people, not machines